Step 6 - Configure the Stylesheet

 • style.json — Protomaps basemap styles and your trail layer style

-• Map displaying Protomaps basemap with your trail layer
+• Map displaying the Protomaps basemap with your trail layer

 Your Map Preview